10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #1: Not Coming Prepared

-The time to learn about potty training is long before you ever start.
-Read up on different methods, watch videos, and talk to every mom at your toddler’s daycare.
-The wrong time to learn about potty training is in the middle of potty training when you realize you don’t know how to handle the next step.
+Learn about potty training long before you start.
+Read about different methods, watch videos, and talk to every toddler mom you know.
+The wrong time to learn about potty training is in the middle of potty training after you start potty training.

-When I started potty training my son, I read Making the “Terrible” Twos Terrific* by John Rosemond, which devotes a few chapters to potty training, and was ready to go.
-At one point my son had naked potty training down, but every time I put pants on him, he forgot how to use the potty.
+When I started potty training my son, I read Making the “Terrible” Twos Terrific* by John Rosemond, which devotes a few chapters to potty training and I was ready to go.
+A few days in my son had naked potty training down, but every time I put pants on him, he forgot how to use the potty.
 Nowhere in this book or in his other book, Toliet Training Without Tantrums, does Rosemond explain how to move from naked to dressed.

 I later read Oh Crap Potty Training by Jamie Glowacki, which outlines a similar process as Rosemond’s in detailed steps.
 Explaining how to move through each stage.
 Having all of this information before I started would have made things a lot less confusing for me and my son.